okdistribute/node-rest-parser/readme.md

 ```

-# Advanced
+# Advanced: auth, custom routes

-If you want to have control over the individual routes (say, to expose only one or two, or perhaps require authentication before) you can do that by using the underlying handler methods on ```QuickRest``` like so:
+Sometimes, you want control over the individual routes to expose only a subset, to require authentication, or some other query logic.
+It's easy to do with QuickRest -- just use the underlying handler methods:

 ```js
 var QuickRest = require('quickrest')